ehsannarmani/gradle-mirror/README.md

 `repositories`: You can put or remove repositories which you want to get mirrored here (keys are optional and will be used for repository filtering in mirror url)

 ### Code Usage:
-To self-host mirror in your own server, just start php server and the source path in public_html will be your mirror url.
+To self-host the mirror on your own server, start the PHP server, and the source path in public_html will serve as your mirror URL.
 > [!NOTE]
-> Mirror url will be address of source root in your server, for example if you clone source in the x folder, the url will be: `https://your-domain.com/x`
+> The mirror URL will be the address of the source root on your server.
+For example, if you clone the source in the `x` folder, the URL will be: `https://your-domain.com/x`

 <br/>
 <hr/>